GHatzivasilis/OT-Aegis/README.md

 The prototype implements a **defense-in-depth runtime assurance architecture** in which AI-generated control commands are never trusted directly.
 Instead, they are filtered through a software supervisory shield and then independently validated by deterministic PLC logic before affecting the physical process.

+# Citation

+If you use this prototype in academic work, please cite the associated publication: "OT-Aegis: AI-Driven Security for Operational Technology and Industrial Systems", G. Hatzivasilis and D. Pezaros.
 ---

 ## Architecture